 - Child settles after a short period of time, even if initially upset.

-- Child is willing to be part of a group and share attention of adults
+- Child is willing to be part of a group and share the attention of adults.

-- Child is willing to be with different members of teaching and support staff
+- Child is willing to be with different members of the teaching and support staff.

 - Child attempts to be independent in dressing and toileting.

 - We have a “drop and go” procedure for caregivers and parents dropping children to school.
 This means that students must be brought to school and left in the care of the teacher and/or teaching assistant in the minimal time possible.
 We are seeking to avoid lengthy goodbyes so that students can settle into the classroom environment as soon as possible.
 The beginning of the school day is very important when settling children.
 It is therefore essential that children arrive on time so that they can develop class routines as quickly as possible – this will give them a sense of security and normalcy.